Thermal photon production in Gubser inviscid relativistic fluid dynamics: Summary

 \section{Summary}

 Quark-gluon plasma produced in ultrarelativistic nuclear collisions cools down by a combination of longitudinal and later transverse expansion.
-The Gubser solution discussed in this work includes both longitudinal and transverse expansion, and can be used to study their combined effect.
-Photons are expected to undergo a considerable blueshift due to the transverse expansion, which was confirmed in Figure~\ref{fig:spectrum_with_without_flow_breakdown} for a Gubser hydrodynamic profile.
-However, the \emph{overall} effect of this Doppler shift is modest, because these Doppler-shifted photons (mainly produced at low temperature) are subdominant at high energy.
-We obtained a simple approximate formula, Eq.~\ref{eq:thermal_photon_spectrum_gubser_approx}, for the production of high-energy photons from a Gubser hydrodynamics profile with $q \tau_0 \ll 1$.
-We used this result to relate (i) the inverse exponential slope $T_{\textrm{eff}}$ of the photon energy spectrum to (ii) the actual maximum temperature of the plasma $T_0$.
-We found that the effective temperature $T_{\textrm{eff}}$ inevitably depends on the photon energy range where $T_{\textrm{eff}}$ is fitted (see Ref.~\cite{Paquet:2022wgu} for a more general discussion).
+The Gubser solution discussed in this work can be used to better understand the combined effect of these expansions.
+Photons are expected to undergo a considerable blueshift due to the transverse expansion, which can be seen in Figure~\ref{fig:spectrum_with_without_flow_breakdown} for a Gubser hydrodynamic profile.
+However, this effect is concentrated on higher-energy photons produced at low temperatures.
+The \emph{overall} effect of this Doppler shift is much smaller, because these Doppler-shifted photons are a subdominant source of high-energy photons.